CVS, Walgreens announce opioid settlements totaling $10 billion

-Two of the largest U.S. pharmacy chains, CVS Health and Walgreen Co., announced agreements in principle Wednesday to pay about $5 billion each to settle lawsuits nationwide over the toll of opioids, and a lawyer said Walmart is in discussions for a deal.
+The two largest U.S. pharmacy chains, CVS Health and Walgreen Co., announced agreements in principle Wednesday to pay about $5 billion each to settle lawsuits nationwide over the toll of opioids, and a lawyer said Walmart, a third pharmacy behemoth, is in discussions for a deal.

+The prospective settlements are part of a shift in the legal landscape surrounding the opioid epidemic.
+Instead of suspense over whether companies in the drug industry would be held to account through trials or settlements, the big question is now how their money will be used and whether it will make a difference in fighting a crisis that has only intensified.

+The deals, if completed, would end thousands of lawsuits in which governments claimed pharmacies filled prescriptions they should have flagged as inappropriate.
+With settlements already proposed or finalized between some of the biggest drugmakers and distribution companies, the recent developments could be the among the last multibillion-dollar settlements to be announced.

 Under the tentative plans, CVS would pay $4.9 billion to local governments and about $130 million to Native American tribes over a decade.
 Walgreens would pay $4.8 billion to governments and $155 million to tribes over 15 years.
 The exact amount depends on how many governments join the deals.